Oggy and the Cockroaches: Premise

-Oggy, an anthropomorphic cat, spends his days watching television, lounging around and eating, but is continually pestered and annoyed by three cockroaches (Joey, Marky, and Dee Dee) in his house, whose endgoal is to obtain absolute control of Oggy's house through any means.
-The roaches' slapstick mischief ranges from plundering Oggy's refrigerator (mostly) to hijacking the train he just boarded.
+Oggy, an anthropomorphic cat, spends his days watching television, lounging around, and eating, but is continually pestered and annoyed by three cockroaches (Joey, Marky, and Dee Dee) in his house, whose endgoal is to obtain absolute control of Oggy's house through any means.
+The roaches' slapstick mischief ranges from mostly plundering Oggy's refrigerator, to hijacking the train he just boarded.
 In many situations, Oggy is also helped by his cousin, Jack, who is more violent and short-tempered than him and is also annoyed by the cockroaches.
-Other recurring characters include Bob, a short-tempered bulldog and Oggy's neighbor, and Olivia, a female cat who becomes Oggy's love interest.
+Other recurring characters include Bob, Oggy's short-tempered bulldog neighbor; and Olivia, a female cat who becomes Oggy's love interest.

+The fifth season loosely utilises ideas from Oggy and the Cockroaches: The Movie which covers the adventures of Oggy, cockroaches, Jack, Bob and Olivia throughout various time periods.
+In no particular order, each series has a topic, based on an important place and time in history (e.g. Episode 1 covers Ancient Egypt and Episode 5 covers the Middle Ages) or a story with historical significance (e.g. Episode 23 focuses on the Greek epic poem Odyssey by Homer and Episode 26 focuses on the legend of King Arthur).